Risk Management Principles To Best Combat Vendor Cybersecurity Threats

 Melissa Stevens | July 18, 2017

 Organizations today aren’t single entities—they are interconnected networks of third parties.
 While third party relations are critical for success in the majority of businesses, they also leave data more vulnerable to exposure.
 In today’s threat landscape, vendor risk management (VRM) is absolutely critical and should be carefully considered across all business relationships with solidified risk management principles.

 1. “We don’t let our vendors know how important cybersecurity is to us.”

 From the beginning of a relationship, your vendors need to understand that you are concerned about cybersecurity and take the matter very seriously.
-Consider how you’d discuss other aspects of a business deal, like the scope of the business relationship, the financial terms, and the time frame—you’d never be vague about these details!
+Consider how you’d discuss other aspects of a business deal, like the scope of the business relationship, the financial terms, and the time frame— both of which you would never be vague about.
 Treat cybersecurity with the same importance.

 2. “We’ve hired a contractor to handle our sensitive data, but we haven’t asked them which specific employees have access to it.”

 In addition, you should also know where your information will be physically located or how access to it will be managed.
 What happens if someone breaks into your vendor’s office and can easily access your hard-copy trade secrets or hack your vendor’s server?
-Consider every possibility while crafting your vendor contract.
+Consider every possibility while crafting your risk management principles.
 (See our next scenario.)

 3. “We don’t build out contractual requirements for our vendors to meet with respect to cybersecurity.”

 If you aren’t contractually specific in your legal agreement with your third party, you’re acting heedlessly.
 It’s as simple as that.
-You absolutely must be clear with your third parties about your security expectations for them—without leaving anything to the imagination.
+You absolutely must be clear with your third parties about your expected risk management principles for them—without leaving anything to the imagination.
 Be specific and spell out everything you require clearly; this is your only chance to dictate and negotiate terms.

 4. “We don’t ask to review documentation and results of previous audits.”

 Trusting implicitly what your third party tells you about their cybersecurity is simply not enough.
-In this day and age, the mantra is “trust but verify” is necessary in your risk management principles.
+In this day and age, including the mantra “trust but verify” is necessary in your risk management principles.
 Even if you feel comfortable with a vendor, having documentation and proof to back up their claims is critical.
 This should allow you to glean what the company has been doing for several years prior with their cybersecurity program, which should help you determine whether a business relationship is worth pursuing.
 With BitSight’s objective, risk-based cybersecurity ratings, you can verify your third-party assessments with an external viewpoint.

 5. “We hired a third party without knowing how they manage theirownthird party relationships.”